 The accompanying consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP"), and applicable rules and regulations of the United States Securities and Exchange Commission ("SEC"), and include the accounts of the Company and its wholly-owned subsidiaries, LucidDx Labs Inc and CapNostics LLC.
 All intercompany transactions and balances have been eliminated in consolidation.
-Lucid Diagnostics Inc. ("the Company") is a majority-owned consolidated subsidiary of PAVmed Inc., which has a majority equity ownership interest and has financial control of Lucid Diagnostics Inc. The Company manages its operations as a single operating segment for the purposes of assessing performance and making operating decisions.
+The Company is a majority-owned consolidated subsidiary of PAVmed, which has a majority equity ownership interest and has financial control of the Company.
+The Company manages its operations as a single operating segment for the purposes of assessing performance and making operating decisions.